WillKoehrsen/willkoehrsen.github.io/_posts/2018-03-11-beyond-accuracy-precision-and-recall.md

 ![](https://miro.medium.com/max/2000/1*3SjX3LaLUfJ3Yf7xU1QhmA.png?q=20)
 *Outcome of model at each threshold*

-We’ll do one sample calculation of the recall, precision, true positive rate, and false positive rate at athreshold of 0.5\.
+We’ll do one sample calculation of the recall, precision, true positive rate, and false positive rate at a threshold of 0.5\.
 First we make the confusion matrix:

 ![](https://miro.medium.com/max/2000/1*gdLd_wAhNfJKH49NSfq72Q.png?q=20)
 *Confusion Matrix for Threshold of 0.5*